icon filter Resono Pin 1 Resono Pin 2 Resono Pin 3

 • Excursions

 Learn more about The Hague during a walk or excursion.
 You can explore the city on your own with one of our free online walks.
 Or admire a number of courtyards with a guide from the Guild.
 Did you know that The Hague has more than 115 courtyards?
-Also nice: watch The Hague relaxed from the water with one of the canal cruises.
+Also nice: enjoy The Hague from the water with one of the canal cruises.

 The Hague Boat